A composite image of 3 students' photography work including models posing in front of backgrounds

 A minimum of two full A-levels (or equivalent) is required.
 Every application is considered on an individual basis.

-Applicants will need to complete an interview and/or demonstrate portfolio work, further guidance is given on the interview and portfolio advice section.
+As part of the application process applicants will need to demonstrate portfolio work, further guidance is given on the portfolio advice document.

 For further details of our international English entry requirements, please visit our international pages.